graphhopper/graphhopper/docs/core/profiles.md

 `/info` endpoint of the server or use the auto-complete feature of the text box that opens when clicking the 'flex' icon in the web UI.

-Besides these kind of categories, which can take multiple different values, there are also some that represent a boolean value (they are either true or false for a given edge), like:
+Besides these kind of categories, which can take multiple different string values, there are also some that represent a boolean value (they are either true or false for a given edge), like:

 - get_off_bike
 - road_class_link

+And there are others that take on a numeric value, like:

+- max_weight
+- max_width

 *Important note: Whenever you want to use any of these categories for a custom profile you need to add them to `graph.encoded_values` in `config.yml`.*

 ### Setting up a Custom Model

-As mentioned above the custom weighting function has three parameters that you can adjust: speed, priority and distance_influence.
-These parameters are derived from rules that determine the parameters from the edge's properties.
+As mentioned above, the custom weighting function has three parameters that you can adjust: speed, priority and distance_influence.
+You can set up rules that determine these parameters from the edge's properties.
 A set of such rules is called a 'custom model' and it is written in a dedicated YAML format.
 We will now see how the cost function parameters can be influenced by the different fields of such a custom model.

 #### Customizing `speed`

 For every edge a default speed is inherited from the base vehicle, but you have multiple options to adjust it.
 The first thing you can do is rescaling the default speeds using the `speed_factor` section.
-For example this is how you can specify that the speed of every edge that has the value 'motorway' for the category 'road_class' should be half the default speed that is normally used by the base vehicle for this road class:
+For example this is how you can reduce the the speed of every edge that has the value 'motorway' for the category 'road_class' to fifty percent of the default speed that is normally used by the base vehicle for this road class:
 ```yaml
 speed_factor:
   road_class: {motorway: 0.5}